libp2p/js-libp2p-websocket-star/README.md

 ## Description

-`libp2p-websocket-star` is one of the Websocket transports available for libp2p. `libp2p-websocket-star` incorporates both a transport and a discovery service that is facilitated by the signalling server, also part of this module.
+`libp2p-websocket-star` is one of the multiple transports available for libp2p. `libp2p-websocket-star` incorporates both a transport and a discovery service that is facilitated by the rendezvous server, also available in this repo and module.

-**Note:** This module uses [pull-streams](https://pull-stream.github.io) for all stream based interfaces.

 ## Usage